BrianJHiggins/BrianHigginsThesis/README.md

 Download the following files: S&P 500 Index Stocks List.csv, transcripts_all_analysed_level1_grouped_modified_with_sector_updated.csv

-modules 1.1 - 2.1 are currently configured to run a demonstration that will scrape one live page from the website and produce a sentiment analysis output.
+modules 1.1 - 2.1 are currently configured to run a demonstration that will scrape two live pages from the website and produce a sentiment analysis output.
 If it is required to run all the research data then it will be necessary to change the page selection in the module 1.1 code to: 1 - 1000.
 However, this may not be practical in one run due to the large dataset resulting.

-Modules 1.1 to 2.1
+Running modules 1.1 to 2.1
 (1) First download file ‘S&P 500 Index Stocks List.csv' to the working directory.
 This file is required by module 1.1

 (2) Run modules 1.1 – 1.4 in order